Getting It Right: Accuracy and Verification in the Digital Age

 In a self-directed course, you can start and stop whenever you like, progressing entirely at your own pace and going back as many times as you want to review the material.

-This self-directed course is designed to help journalists avoid these traps.
-It will equip participants with the knowledge and tools necessary to become more accurate journalists.
-Students will learn the fundamentals of verification and error prevention.
-They'll also learn something even more basic — how and why errors occur in journalism.
-By the end of the course, participants will gain an appreciation for the challenges of verifying information in a networked world and an understanding of how best to do so.
+This self-directed course is designed to help you avoid these traps.
+You'll get the knowledge and tools necessary to become more accurate in what you publish in print, over the airwaves or online.
+You'll learn the fundamentals of verification and error prevention.
+You will also learn something even more basic — how and why errors occur in journalism.
+By the end of the course, you will gain an appreciation for the challenges of verifying information in a networked world and an understanding of how best to do so.

 What Will I Learn: